Seahawks’ Tyler Lockett expects to play against Rams

 Homer doubtful; Neal questionable

-Seattle did not list any players as out for Sunday’s game, and running back Travis Homer is the only player listed as doubtful.
-Homer is dealing with a high-ankle sprain.
+Seattle did not list any players as out for Sunday, and running back Travis Homer is the only player listed as doubtful.
+Homer is dealing with a high ankle sprain.

 Aside from Lockett, the Seahawks listed four players as questionable: guard Phil Haynes (ankle), safety Ryan Neal (knee), guard Damien Lewis (ankle) and defensive lineman Quinton Jefferson (illness).